raygun101/MarkupKit/README.md

 Note that, by default, grouped table views enable self-sizing behavior for section headers and footers, but plain table views do not.

 ### Section Management
-The `sectionBreak` processing instruction inserts a new section in a table view.
+The `sectionBreak` processing instruction creates a new section in a table view.
 It corresponds to a call to the `insertSection:` method of the `LMTableView` class.
-This markup creates a grouped table view containing two sections (the first section is created implicitly):
+This markup creates a grouped table view containing two sections (the first section is created implicitly when the table view is initialized):

     <LMTableView style="groupedTableView">
         <UITableViewCell textLabel.text="Row 1a"/>